NuriaQueralt/BH25-variant-annotation-rdf/paper/paper.md

 ## Potential new use cases
 1. **Structural variants representation**: From our collaboration with the _Pangenome graph_ group ... .
-2. **Precicion oncology**: From our collaboration with the _Platform for precision medicine_ group ... .
+2. **Precision oncology**: From our collaboration with the _Platform for precision medicine_ group ... .

 # Discussion